 "We are pleased that our sustained financial strength allowed us to once again reward shareholders with a competitive dividend yield," said Robert B. Kaminski, Jr., President and Chief Executive Officer of Mercantile.
 "We are carefully monitoring the potential impacts of the COVID-19 pandemic.
 As always, we remain committed to providing our shareholders with a meaningful cash return, and will seek to do so within the context of good capital management.
 Should circumstances warrant, we may elect to adjust future dividends to preserve capital for lending and other purposes."

 About Mercantile Bank Corporation

-This news release contains comments or information that constitute forward-looking statements (within the meaning of the Private Securities Litigation Reform Act of 1995) that are based on current expectations that involve a number of risks and uncertainties.
+This news release contains comments or information that may constitute forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
+Any such comments are based on current expectations that involve a number of risks and uncertainties.
 Actual results may differ materially from the results expressed in forward-looking statements.
-Factors that might cause such a difference include changes in interest rates and interest rate relationships; demand for products and services; the degree of competition by traditional and nontraditional competitors; changes in banking regulation or actions by bank regulators; changes in tax laws; changes in prices, levies, and assessments; the impact of technological advances; governmental and regulatory policy changes; the outcomes of contingencies; trends in customer behavior as well as their ability to repay loans; changes in local real estate values; changes in the national and local economies; and other factors, including risk factors, disclosed from time to time in filings made by Mercantile with the Securities and Exchange Commission.
+Factors that might cause such a difference include changes in interest rates and interest rate relationships; demand for products and services; the degree of competition by traditional and nontraditional competitors; changes in banking regulation or actions by bank regulators; changes in tax laws; changes in prices, levies, and assessments; the impact of technological advances; governmental and regulatory policy changes; the outcomes of contingencies; trends in customer behavior as well as their ability to repay loans; changes in local real estate values; changes in the national and local economies, including the significant disruption to financial market and other economic activity caused by the outbreak of COVID-19; and other factors, including risk factors, disclosed from time to time in filings made by Mercantile with the Securities and Exchange Commission.
 Mercantile undertakes no obligation to update or clarify forward-looking statements, whether as a result of new information, future events or otherwise.